Add, remove & assign phone numbers on demand

 If you’re a large or medium-sized enterprise, Direct Routing or Calling Plans from Microsoft Teams should interest you.
 But if you’re a small or independent business, startup or freelancer, what you need is Chalkboard, a business phone alternative that offers everything you need to streamline your business communication.

 Rated among the best second phone number apps, Chalkboard gives you a host of features at an affordable price.

 You get a second number.
 The process is quick and easy.
 You don’t have to choose between conflicting plans or worry about complex installation.
 Download the app and you get a second line for work.

-You get to use advanced chat.
-Chalkboard has group broadcast and enhanced chat features that allow you to grow your business through text marketing.
+You get to use advanced messaging.
+Chalkboard has broadcast SMS for group messaging that allows you to grow your business through text marketing.